Program Objectives and Learning Outcomes of Computer Science Program

 The Educational Objectives of the FSU Computer Science Program are:

-- PEO1: Graduates will be employed in computer-related positions or in other degree-requiring professions.
+- PEO1: Graduates have the ability to be employed in computer-related positions or in other degree-requiring professions.

-- PEO3: Graduates will engage in life-long learning.
+- PEO3: Graduates have the ability to engage in life-long learning.

-- PEO4: Graduates will be actively involved in social and professional service at local, national, and global levels.
+- PEO4: Graduates have the ability to be actively involved in social and professional service at local, national, and global levels.

-- PEO5: Graduates will assume professional leadership roles.
+- PEO5: Graduates have the ability to assume professional leadership roles.

 The Computer Science B.S. program learning outcomes